SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 - You'll have full write-access to the environemnts you create (unlike `base` on Hydra)
 - Best-practice is to create a separate environment for each pipeline [best word?]
   - This will be a set of programs that need to run in your analysis steps
+  - Sometimes pipeline componenets can have conflicting dependencies, you might have to create separate dependencies for these components.
 - By having separate environments, dependency conflicts will less likely
 - You can also create environments for specific programs.
 - Environments can be 'disposable,'... [re-create when needed]